Lousia van Vessem wearing a purple jumper in front of a yellow/gold back ground

 A bit about me

-I’m neurodivergent, I’m solo parenting and my son is autistic.
-My lived experience shapes how I work just as much as my professional background and it’s why clients often tell me they feel genuinely understood, not just managed.
+I’m also neurodivergent, solo parenting, and my son is autistic.
+My lived experience shapes how I work as much as my professional background and it’s why clients tell me they feel genuinely understood, not just managed.

 “Louisa’s creativity knows no bounds.
 She has an innate ability to think outside the box, constantly challenging conventional thinking and exploring new perspectives.
 Her approach to brainstorming is refreshing and inspiring, as she effortlessly combines her vast knowledge with a natural curiosity that fuels her imaginative thinking.”